MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-basic-concepts.md

 :::image type="content" source="media/service-basic-concepts/power-bi-dashboard-sample.png" alt-text="Screenshot showing a dashboard.":::

 Why do people create dashboards?
 Here are just some of the reasons:

 - To see, in one glance, all the information needed to make decisions.
 - To monitor the most-important information about your business.
 - To ensure all colleagues are on the same page, viewing and using the same information.
 - To monitor the health of a business or product or business unit or marketing campaign, and more.
-- To create a personalized view of a larger dashboard&mdash;all the metrics that matter to you.
+- To create a personalized view of a larger dashboard with only the metrics that matter to you.

 When you open a workspace, the associated dashboards are listed along with other included content.